-The iMac and iMac Pro are impressive computers that pack everything you need for video editing, web-browsing, and more into a clean package.
-The iMac Pro is clearly the more powerful of the two, but with Apple recently refreshing the higher end iMacs with newer processors and graphics cards, both machines are once again in the spotlight.
+The 2021 iMac and iMac Pro are impressive computers that pack everything you need for video editing, web browsing, and more in a clean package.
+The iMac Pro was once clearly the more powerful of the two, but with Apple recently refreshing the higher-end iMacs with newer processors and graphics cards, the two iMac models are more competitive than ever.

 In this guide, we consider design, performance, and features to help make sense of the differences between the two.

-Both the iMac and iMac Pro are made of aluminum and are designed as an all-in-one computing solution.
-It’s an iconic design that hasn’t changed much over the years, but it makes for one clean desk setup.
+Both the iMac and iMac Pro are made of aluminum and are designed as all-in-one computers.
+That look is a design classic that hasn’t changed much over the years, but it makes for one clean desk setup.
 The differences end there, though.

-As for the iMac Pro, it comes with options for an Intel Xeon W processor with either 8, 10, 14, or 16 cores.
+Turning to the iMac Pro, that system comes with options for an Intel Xeon W processor with either eight, 10, 14, or 18 cores.
 Unlike what you can get on the 4K or 5K iMacs, this is a powerful workstation-class processor.
-Priced at $5,000 it is something designed for more serious professionals like designers and animators.
+Priced at $4,999, it is something designed for more serious professionals like video editors, designers, and animators.

 All entry models of 4K and 5K iMacs start with 8GB RAM, whereas the iMac Pro starts with a whopping 32GB of RAM.
-The types of storage are also different, with the iMac Pro starting with a faster solid-state-drive storage.
-In contrast, the 4K and 5K iMac’s start with a “fusion drive,” which combines a traditional spinning hard drive with flash storage.
+The types of storage are also different, with the iMac Pro starting with faster solid-state drive storage.
+In contrast, the

-With the iMac Pro, it packs in options for up to the AMD Pro Vega 56, Vega 64, or Vega 64X.
-These graphics cards are far more capable and are for are serious of designers and professionals.
-The price is expensive too, with Vega 64 coming in at $550 extra, and Vega 64X coming in at an additional $700.
+With the iMac Pro, you get options for the Radeon Pro Vega 56, Vega 64, or Vega 64X.
+These graphics cards are far more capable and are for serious designers and professionals.
+The price is expensive, too, with Vega 64 coming in at $550 extra and Vega 64X costing an additional $700.

 The iMac is far more practical